api3dao/vitepress-docs/docs/dev/link-validation.md

 performed as often as possible.

 The script is part of a three step process to keep the links in the docs clean.
-Tools like lychee do not check anchors which is important in the docs as there are many and they change a lot.

 The three steps: